Mouth Watering Star Anise Braised Bamboo Shoots

 The perfect day at the wet market for me includes finding some delightfully fresh produce, seeing smiles from the local vendors and sequestering some new lucky finds.

 I feel like I am on top of the world.
 I did not buy one thing that I was on my list but found something that is not always in season and that is fresh bamboo shoots.

 Fresh bamboo is in season spring to early summer so was delighted to see it at the wet market today.
 Fresh bamboo is really delicious and if prepared correctly it is crisp tender and very delicious and a million times better than the canned version.
 The bamboo shoot’s flavor is mildly sweet and some say that it tastes similar to that of baby corn.

 I have cooked with baby tender fresh bamboo before but mature bamboo is a little more tricky to prepare and I was up for the challenge.

-Just one bite of these delicious braised fresh bamboo shoots and you will think you have walked into a traditional tea house.
-The aroma alone with have your neighbours knocking at your door waiting for dinner to be served.
+Just one bite of these delicious Star Anise Braised Bamboo Shoots and you will think you have walked into a traditional tea house.
+The aroma alone with have your neighbors knocking at your door waiting for dinner to be served.

 I just love that numbing flavor of the anise and Sichuan peppercorns.
 It is so much more flavorful than just the burn from regular chilis, so I hope you do give it a try.